scriptbuzz/aws-iot-raspi-sensors/README.md

 # aws-iot-raspi-sensors

-  This project uses the AWS IoT Core service to monitor and control a Raspberry Pi over the internet based on readings of environmental and motion sensors.
+  In this project I use the AWS IoT Core service to monitor and control a Raspberry Pi and the Sensor HAT, over the internet, based on readings of environmental and motion sensors.
+The Raspberry Pi has built-in support for WiFi.
+The Sensor HAT has an array of sensors including: gyroscope, accelerometer, magnetometer, temperature, barometric pressure, and humidity.
+Additional sensors can be added to the Raspberry Pi.
+An AWS Lambda function tests the values of sensor readings passed to it via AWS IoT Rule, then sends back a control action if a sensor value goes above or below a certain threshold  that you set.

 - To see the project in action, watch this YouTube video -- https://www.youtube.com/watch?v=f7IWtVbQ5dQ